alexandergx/react-native-background-upload-client/README.md

 })

 function MyReactComponent() {
-  // Define and use your graphql mutation within a functional component const [uploadFile] = useMutation(gql`mutation($file: Upload) { uploadFile(input: { image: $file }) }`)
+  // Define and use your GraphQL mutation within a functional component const [uploadFile] = useMutation(gql`mutation($file: Upload) { uploadFile(input: { image: $file }) }`)

   // Upload the file to your server within an asynchronous function